OH6BG/VOACAP_MAPS/README.md

 ### 4.1.
 Select a specific month

 Selecting a certain month for analysis is easy.
-In the SELECT query above, just add another WHERE clause for "month" (month = 'Nov') as follows:
+In the SELECT query above, just add another WHERE clause for "month" (e.g. month = 'Nov') as follows:

     c.execute("SELECT DISTINCT * FROM points WHERE month = 'Nov' and utc = 3 and sdbw > -153 and rel >= 0.1 and snrxx >= 10 and freq = 7.100")